StarRocks/starrocks/docs/en/administration/management/BE_configuration.md

 - Type: Int
 - Unit: -
 - Is mutable: No
-- Description: The maximum number of inline cache items in data cache.
-For some particularly small cache blocks, data cache stores them in `inline` mode, which caches the block data and metadata together in memory.
+- Description: The maximum number of inline cache items in Data Cache.
+For some particularly small cache blocks, Data Cache stores them in `inline` mode, which caches the block data and metadata together in memory.
 - Introduced in: v3.4.0

 ##### query_max_memory_limit_percent